encode42/CAPTCHAcord/readme.md

 This guide is targeted towards knowledgeable Linux and Discord users.

 1. Install [Deno](https://deno.land/).
 This is what the application is built on, and therefore is required!
-2. (optional) Install [Velociraptor](https://velociraptor.run/).
-This allows the usage of pre-made start scripts.
-3. `git clone` the repository and run the application at least once via `start.sh`.
+2. `git clone` the repository and run the application at least once via `start.sh`.
 This will copy the default configuration files.
-4. Configure the application.
+3. Configure the application.
 You're mostly on your own on this but here's the gist:
   - Create a **v2 invisible** [reCAPTCHA site](https://www.google.com/recaptcha/admin/create) and copy its public and private keys into `config.yml` and `tokens.yml` respectively.
   - Create a [Discord bot token](https://www.writebots.com/discord-bot-token/) and copy its token into `tokens.yml`.
   - Invite the bot to your servers with the `Create Instant Invite` permission only.
   - Fill out the information for your guilds in `config.yml`.
-5. Start it up!
+4. Start it up!
 Remove all existing invite links from your servers, dissallow creation of new invites, and redirect new members to the CAPTCHAcord site instance!

 ## ⚙️ Updating
 Updating the application is extremely easy!